dimitrismistriotis/dimitrismistriotis.github.io/_posts/2016-01-17-why_i_will_never.md

 not to know something and leave it up for later or even use the output of an itteration as a basis for a future conversation.
 On top it is OK to say that "there is not enough information at this point so we cannot start anything".
-The master can be sad in the present as long as  him or the company can be happy in the future
+The master can be sad in the present as long as  him or the company can be happy in the future.

 Notes: